-His Excellency's answer welcomes the adulation of the grand jury, and, outstepping the limits of the Address, he descants against "the ignominious tyranny" of the Executive Council of the province, which he styles "a secret Metropolity and villeging the institutions of the sources while in administration of the secretary while in a secretary while it is a secretary while in a secretary while in a secretary while it is a secretary while in a secretary while it is a secretary while in a secretary while it is a secretary while and vilifying the institutions of the country, while, in obvious allusion to those who differ from him upon this "great constitutional question," he boasts of having "repelled enemies."
+His Excellency's answer welcomes the adulation of the grand jury, and outstepping the limits of the Address, he descants against "the ignominious tyranny" of the Executive Council of the province, which he styles "a secret Metropolitan Cabinet;" thus deriding and vilifying the institutions of the country, while in obvious allusion to those who differ from him upon this "great constitutional question," he boasts of having "repelled enemies."
 Affairs assume a serious character when the representative of His Majesty arrays against himself as "enemies" whom he has "repelled," the great body of the people, who have long sought for a better constituted and more efficient Executive Council for the practical ends of government.
-These hostile and inimical facilities included by His Excellengy against an of government.
-These hostile and inimical feelings indulged by His Excellency against so numerous a class of the community, blast all our hopes of that impartial and conciliatory policy and constitutional system which have been promised by the British Government.
+These hostile and inimical feelings indulged by his Excellency against so numerous a class of the community, blast all our hopes of that impartial and conciliatory policy and constitutional system which have been promised by the British Government.

 The Committee have been obliged unavoidably, though reluctantly, to extend their Report to a great, perhaps an inconvenient, length.
 They think the subject one of vital interest, and the present era an all-important crisis in our affairs.
-The despotic, unconstitutional principles announced and defended by Sir Francis Bond Head, and his avowed tutional principles announced and defended by Sir Francis Bond Head, and his avowed determination to adhere to them; the tyrannical and unjust conduct pursued by him towards the late Council, the bitterness of feeling which he is known to entertain towards all who think it their duty to oppose him; the intention which his public acts evince to perpetuate and aggravate the system, and to cherish and favour the party so much complained of, yet so much fostered under his predecessor, destroy all hope that his administration of the government can be just, satisfactory or useful to the country, or conducive to the honour and interests of the Crown, and make it, in the opinion of the Committee, a necessary though most painful duty on the part of your Honourable House, respectfully but most earnestly to pray that His Majesty's Government will seriously consider our situation, and afford us such relief as the exigency of the case requires.
-Respect for the Crown requires that this object should be sought in the ordinary way, by an address to His Majesty only; but, considering the usual manner in which our representations have been Majesty only; but, considering the usual manner in which our representations have been viewed and treated at the Colonial Office, we recommend that a Memorial should be also addressed by your Honourable House to the House of Commons; a body who understand and feel the value and importance of those principles for which we are contending.
-The Committee have prepared an Address to the King and a Memorial to the House of Commons in conformity with these views, which help beg leave most respectfully to submit herewith; and recommend that a copy of this Report, with the Appendix and Memorial to the House of Commons, be presented to His Excellency with the Address, and a request that he will be most graciously pleased to transmit the same to His most Gracious Majesty the King.
+The despotic unconstitutional principles announced and defended by Sir Francis Bond Head, and his avowed determination to adhere to them; the tyrannical and unjust conduct pursued by him towards the late Council, the bitterness of feeling which he is known to entertain towards all who think it their duty to oppose him; the intention which his public acts evince to perpetuate and aggravate the system, and to cherish and favour the party, so much complained of, yet so much fostered, under his predecessor, destroy all hope that his administration of the government can be just, satisfactory or useful to the country, or conducive to the honour and interests of the Crown, and make it, in the opinion of the Committee, a necessary though most painful duty on the part of your Honourable House, respectfully but most earnestly to pray that His Majesty's Government will seriously consider our situation, and afford us such relief as the exigency of the case requires.
+Respect for the Crown requires that this object should be sought in the ordinary way, by an address to His Majesty only; but considering the usual manner in which our representations have been viewed and treated at the Colonial Office, we recommend that a Memorial should be also addressed by your Honourable House to the House of Commons; a body who understand and feel the value and importance of those principles for which we are contending.
+The Committee have prepared an Address to the King and a Memorial to the House of Commons in conformity with these views, which they beg leave most respectfully to submit herewith; and recommend that a copy of this Report, with the Appendix and Memorial to the House of Commons, be presented to his Excellency with the Address, and a request that he will be most graciously pleased to transmit the same to His most Gracious Majesty the King.